ucdavis-bioinformatics-training/2025-December-Fundamentals-of-Scientific-Computing/base/intro2python.md

 ---

 How does one extract the values of more than one key.
-For example, let's try to extract values of the first 5 keys, _gene_name_, _gene_biotype_, and _n_transcripts_.
+For example, let's try to extract values of some keys, _gene_name_, _gene_biotype_, and _n_transcripts_.
 This can be done easily using a for loop.

 **[Input:]**